 The course will develop personal outdoor recreation skills based on environmental ethics.
-Students must satisfy a requirement to complete a series of out-trips that may be day-trips, overnight excursions or extended trips.
-The course will take advantage of local outdoor access and will include camping, hiking, canoeing and other outdoor adventure activities.
+Students must complete a series of out-trips that may take more than one period, including a couple of overnight camping trips.
+The course will take advantage of our local resources and will include camping, hiking, canoeing and other outdoor adventure activities.
 Students must be prepared to go outside in a variety of weather conditions.
 Students will be responsible to plan, lead, and evaluate out-trip experiences.
 Students must have a teacher complete a student evaluation screening form prior to admission in the course.
 These forms will be in the office at course selection time.
-A \$100 fee will be charged for this course upon acceptance.
+A \$125 fee will be charged for this course upon acceptance.
+This pays for our trip to NS to go Tidal Bore Rafting as well as other consumables throughout the year.